Why do we underestimate how long it will take to complete a task?

 Systemic effects

-The planning fallacy affects everybody, whether they are an undergraduate student, a city planner, or the CEO of an organization.
+The planning fallacy affects everybody, whether they are a student, a city planner, or the CEO of an organization.
 When it comes to large-scale ventures, from disruptive construction projects to expensive business mergers, the livelihoods of many people (not to mention a whole lot of money) are at stake, and there are widespread economic and social consequences of poor planning.

 Why it happens